ElhabashyLab/ISDB/README.md

     - FGSCdb (https://edelponte.shinyapps.io/FGSCdb/)

-  7. **Edit Build Parameters**
+  6. **Configure Build Parameters**

-     After downloading the required databases, edit the paths and parameters in the `main/buildDB.sh` script.
+     After downloading the required databases, Eedit the main/buildDB.sh script to customize parameters:
-     The following parameters can be customized:

      a. **`temporary_directory`** — Directory in which ISDB is built.
-     b. **`overwrite`** — Whether to overwrite pre-existing stages (`true` / `false`).
+     b. **`overwrite`** — Whether to overwrite existing stages (`true` / `false`).
-     c. **`additional_data`** — File or directory path containing additional data files.
-        Each file must include at least **two species columns**.
+     c. **`additional_data`** — Path to additional data files or directories.
+Each file must include at least two species columns.
-     d. **`delete`** — Whether intermediate stages should be deleted after the build (`true` / `false`).
+     d. **`delete`** — Whether to delete intermediate files after build (`true` / `false`).
-     e. **`manualDatabases`** — Include or exclude databases that cannot be downloaded automatically.
+     e. **`manualDatabases`** — Include databases that cannot be downloaded automatically  (`true` / `false`).
+If true, paths must be specified.
-        If set to `true`, the user must specify their paths in the section below.

-   a.`temporary_directory`: Direction in which ISDB is build,
-   b. `overwrite`: Whether to overwrite pre-existing stages,
-   c. `additional_data`: File path or directory path of additional data files.
-Each file must include at least two species columns,
-   d. `delete`: If intermediate stages should be deleted afterwards,
-   e. `manualDatabases`: Exclude or include databases that cannot be downloaded automatically.
-If 'true' the user has specify their paths in the following section.

    7. **Build the ISDB Database**

-      To build the ISDB database locally, run the main build script from the main directory:
+      From the main directory, execute

       ```bash
       cd main
       bash buildDB.sh
       ```

-Additional parameters, such as whether to overwrite existing files, remove intermediate files, or incorporate user-provided data, can also be configured within this script.
-More details can be found on the documentation on GitHub.
+   Additional options such as overwriting existing files, retaining intermediate files, or including user-provided data can be configured within the script.

+**Database Output**

-The generated database will be available in CSV and TSV formats, with the following column descriptions:
+The built database is available in CSV and TSV formats, with the following columns:

-- `Serial Number`: Interaction identifier inside ISDB
+- `Serial Number` — Unique identifier for each interaction
-- `Taxonomy ID (A/B)`: NCBI Taxonomical identifer
+- `Taxonomy ID (A/B)` — NCBI Taxonomy identifier
-- `Organism (A/B)`: Scientific species name
+- `Organism (A/B)` — Scientific species name
-- `UniProt ID (A/B)`: UniProt protein identifier
+- `UniProt ID (A/B)` — UniProt protein identifier
-- `Protein Name (A/B)`: UniProt protein name
+- `Protein Name (A/B)` — UniProt protein name
-- `Interaction Type`: Phrase describing the interaction
+- `Interaction Type` — Description of the interaction
-- `Ontology ID`: Interaction identifier of the corresponding ontology
+- `Ontology ID` — Ontology identifier for the interaction
-- `Reference`: Reference as defined by data source
+- `Reference` — Reference as provided by the source
-- `Database`: Databank source of the interaction
+- `Database `— Source database of the interaction

 # How to deposite data to the ISDB?

 To submit data for inclusion in our system, please contact our [team](#authors) directly.
-To incorporate your own data into the database locally please follow the instruction on [*How to build ISDB locally?*](#how-to-build-isdb-locally)
+For local incorporation of your own data, refer to [*Building ISDB Locally*](#Building-ISDB-Locally) Building ISDB Locally instructions.

 # List of resources